 Meetings of the Planning and Zoning Board and Board of Adjustment are required to be open to the public.
-There is a difference, as noted in the City's Citizen Participation Procedures in Conjunction with the Comprehensive Planning Program, between workshops, public hearings and public meetings, as well as a difference between meetings conducted by City staff and those conducted by the City advisory boards and City Council.
-This Article incorporates the City's Citizen Participation Procedures in Conjunction with the Comprehensive Planning Program by reference and provides more specific requirements for hearing procedures and public notification.
+There is a difference, as noted in the Citizen Participation Procedures In Conjunction with the Comprehensive Planning Program, between workshops, public hearings and public meetings, as well as a difference between meetings conducted by County staff and those conducted by the County advisory boards and Board of County Commissioners.
+This Article incorporates the Citizen Participation Procedures In Conjunction with the Comprehensive Planning Program by reference and provides more specific requirements for hearing procedures and public notification.